aniketrajnish/me/index.md

 ## Simulations

  * [Realtime Jelly Simulation in Unity](https://youtu.be/fMwoglpPgFk)<br>
-   This simulation was rendered in real-time using Unity.
-This Project aims at rendering complex simulations like this in real-time which can take hours to render on a decent      PC.
-Made using spring joints between armatures!
+   Wrote an optimized jelly physics algorithm that works in realtime on different platforms using spring joints between armatures!

  * [Realtime Slime Simulation in Unity](https://youtu.be/a__DdXiYQ-U)<br>
-   2 hours of code, 2 weeks of Fluid Mechanics.
-Rendered in real-time using Unity.<br>
-   Disclaimer: Couldn't make it look aesthetically appealing as adding a transparent material with a reflection probe attached to so many particles could have possibly fried my    PC.
+   Similar approach as jelly simulation used but with more spring density to make the mesh look more viscous.
  * [Fire Simulation in Blender](https://youtu.be/_QH19dipOxY)<br>
    Done with the help of one of my club members.

  * [Putting my simulations to work - 2048 Jelly](https://youtu.be/9tfnqnrit_0)<br>
-   This game uses real-time Jelly-Physics that I developed in Unity.
+   This game uses real-time Jelly-Physics that I mentioned above.

 ## VFX & Edits